comunica/comunica/packages/actor-init-query-operation/README.md

 An example init actor for Comunica that triggers an Query Operation event.

-The `config/config-example.json` contains an example on how to run this actor, which will trigger on the Runner's 'init' event.
+The `config/` folder contains an examples on how to run this actor, which will trigger on the Runner's 'init' event.

 As defined by `components/ActorInitQueryOperation`,